rwinkhart/gohighlight-embedded/README.md

 Below is a simple example for highlighting a string (a Go snippet in this case).
 It uses `github.com/fatih/color` to actually colorize the output to the console.

+It must be built with `-tags=stxGo` to include the Go syntax layer.

 ```go
 package main